-A guide with ten of the most effective scents and smells to repel squirrels so you can protect the flowers and plants in your yard.
+This guide explores ten of the most effective scents and smells to repel squirrels so you can protect the flowers and plants in your yard.

 With those big puffy tails and pointy ears, squirrels are certainly cute, but they can also do some impressive damage.
 They love to dig holes in the garden beds, munch on flowers and veggies, and can even do significant damage to wood on the exterior of your home.

 Repelling squirrels from your home and garden is easier than you might think.
-Because of squirrels’ incredibly sensitive noses, you can easily safeguard your siding, garden, and bird feeder using some well-known scents that keep squirrels away.
+Because of their sensitive noses, you can easily safeguard your siding, garden, and bird feeder using some well-known scents that keep squirrels away.

 A sensitive nose is a good thing when you’re a small critter with many predators.
 But this sharp sense also means that squirrels are easily put off by strong odors, especially ones that indicate something might be harmful.